JamesNorris/Ablockalypse/README.md

 Ablockalypse
 ============

-Extreme Zombie Ablockalypse plugin for bukkit servers.
+A fast, powerful, and smooth working Zombie Apocalypse plugin for Bukkit servers.
-All issues, source code, and repository functions are handled by GitHub.
+All issues, source code, and repository functions are handled by [GitHub](https://github.com/).
-Downloads, comments, and visuals are handled by BukkitDev. (dev.bukkit.org)
+Downloads, comments, and visuals are handled by [BukkitDev](http://dev.bukkit.org/).
-Chat, calling, and instant messaging are done via Skype.
+Chat, calling, and instant messaging are done via [Skype](http://www.skype.com/en/).

 To Download:
 ------------